-George Norman Grant was born on 14 May 1895 in South Melbourne the third son and fifth of thirteen children born to Donald Alexander Grant and Alice Matilda Grant (nee Carroll).
+George Norman Grant was born in South Melbourne on 14 May 1895 to Donald Alexander Grant and Alice Matilda Grant (nee Carroll).
 George was the fourth of eleven children born to the couple.
 His father, Donald, had migrated from Scotland in 1883 and had married Alice Matilda Carroll in 1890 within Victoria.
-By 1906 the Grant family had moved into the Laverton-Altona district where Donald Grant took up the position of the caretaker at the Government powder magazine or explosive reserve.
+By 1906 the Grant family had moved into the Laverton-Altona district where Donald Grant took up the position of the caretaker at the Government explosive reserve or powder magazine.

-On 26 November 1917 George Grant undertook and passed a medical examination that allowed him to re-enlist for active service abroad and he re-enlisted on 19 February 1918 at Seymour but before undertaking training he was referred to the 5th Australian General Hospital before a medical board on February 25 1918 and was found to be fit.
-George was now 22 years and 9 months old was still recorded as unmarried and his next-of-kin was his father Donald Grant, superintendent at the Government explosive reserve Laverton.
+On 26 November 1917 George Grant undertook and passed a medical examination that allowed him to re-enlist for active service abroad which he did on 19 February 1918 at Seymour.
+But before undertaking any military training he was referred to the 5th Australian General Hospital and reported to their medical board on 25 February 1918.
+Here he was there found to be fit and able to serve.
+George Grant was the only son of Donald and Alice Grant to enlist during World War 1.

-A promotion on June 26 1919 saw George take the rank of temporary second corporal.
-This rank reverted when he marched out to the Australian Army Finance section in London and remained on duty there until September 9 1919 when he was granted rank as second corporal and detached from the Australian Corp Headquarters.
+A promotion on 26 June 1919 saw George take the rank of temporary second corporal.
+This rank reverted when he marched out to the Australian Army Finance section in London and remained on duty there until 9 September 1919 where he was granted rank as second corporal.
 On 6 October 1919 he embarked from Southampton on board the HT Pakeha for his return to Australia.
-The ship docked at Fremantle Western Australia on 16 November 1919 where George disembarked.
-His military discharge was issued in Perth on 9 December 1919 on the termination of his period of enlistment.
+The ship docked initially at Fremantle, Western Australia on 16 November 1919 where George disembarked.
+His military discharge was issued in Perth on 9 December 1919.

-George Norman Grant passed away in August 1965 at North Balwyn at the age of 70 and was interred in the Boorandara cemetery, Kew.
+George Norman Grant passed away on 28 August 1965 at North Balwyn at the age of 70 and was interred in the Boorandara cemetery, Kew.
 His wife, Adelle, passed away in December 1986 and she is also interred in the Boorandara cemetery.